SDPB Arts

 So that was a revelation to me.

-I just, I was shocked really, at how thick the paint was and that you could build up layers and do that.
+I just I was shocked really, at how thick the paint was and that you could build up layers and do that.

 I had no idea.

-So that was very interesting to me.
+And so that was very interesting to me.

-I especially liked one that was a snow scene with really high drifts and people walking kind of all bundled up and, and how he did the snow, you know?
+of the Harvey Dunn's, I especially like the one that was, a snow scene with really high drifts and people walking kind of all bundled up and how he did the snow, you know, and because I did winter ones and know, it's not just white or it's not just blue, it's all these colors in there.

 Well, I like them all.

-Well that definitely had an influence.
+That definitely had an influence.

-I, I just absolutely loved art history because I knew nothing when I got into.
+I, just absolutely loved art history because I knew nothing when I got into, so I started, I like I can't believe people are studying this, and this is just me, you know?

-So that was wonderful.
+So, that was wonderful.

 Really.